thislight/gsolid/README.md

 - [esbuild-plugin-gsolid](https://github.com/thislight/esbuild-plugin-gsolid)

-Intersting on writing bundler for GSolid?
+Interesting on writing bundler for GSolid?
 See [Notes on build Applications](./docs/build-app.md).

 ## Other Documents